-Applicants may also be required to provide further documentation relating to their application which will be detailed in the relevant sections.
+- Proof that any children included on their application reside with them on a permanent basis, (e.g. benefit letter relating to the children, residence order) - Proof of their household income and any savings - Proof of no rent arrears or confirmation of the amount of arrears (if applicable) - 3.4.2.
+Applicants may also be required to provide further documentation relating to their application which will be detailed in the relevant sections. - 3.4.3.
 Without documentary evidence, applicants will not be able to be fully assessed and will therefore be unable to bid on properties until this documentation is provided.
-If the applicant is unable to provide the documentation requested they should contact a member of the Ideal Choice Homes team to agree other acceptable forms of documentation.

-As detailed in section 2.1, checks may also be made with an applicant's current or previous landlord, Police, Probation Services, Social Services, Benefits Agency, Home Office or other council department.
+If the applicant is unable to provide the documentation requested, they should contact a member of the Ideal Choice Homes team to agree other acceptable forms of documentation. - 3.4.4.
+As detailed in section 2.1, checks may also be made with an applicant's current or previous landlord, Police, Probation Services, Social Services, Benefits Agency, Home Office or other council department. - 3.4.5.
 If the applicant is successful in bidding on a property, we may carry out additional applicant checks to ensure that they still qualify for an offer of accommodation, that their circumstances have not changed and that they are placed in the correct band.
 This may include requesting a landlord reference.

-3.5 Affordability Checks
+3.5.
+Affordability checks

-In addition if an applicant is successful in bidding on a property the housing provider may require an affordability assessment.
-This will ensure that the tenancy is sustainable and the applicant can afford to pay the rent taking into account their other outgoings.
+3.5.1.
+In addition, if an applicant is successful in bidding on a property the housing provider may require an affordability assessment.
+This will ensure that the tenancy is sustainable, and the applicant can afford to pay the rent considering their other outgoings.
 The housing provider will normally require some payment as rent in advance.

-3.6 When will a home visit be required?
+3.6.
+When will a home visit be required.

-In certain circumstances it may be necessary to carry out a home visit to check the housing circumstances are as described on the application form.
-Applicants are expected to allow Council officers access to all parts of their home.

-An appointment will be made before a home visit is arranged and all Council officers will carry photographic identification.
-If the appointment is not convenient, the applicant can request one at a more suitable time.

-Before an offer of accommodation is made, a home visit may be required to verify an applicant's circumstances and ensure that they are as described on their housing application.

-If the applicant does not allow a home visit to take place this may affect their banding or lead to a property not being offered to them, that they have been successful in bidding for.
+- 3.6.1.
+In certain circumstances it may be necessary to carry out a home visit, to check the housing circumstances are as described on the application form.
+Applicants are expected to allow council officers access to all parts of their home. - 3.6.2.
+An appointment will be made before a home visit is arranged and all council officers will carry photographic identification.
+If the appointment is not convenient, the applicant can request one at a more suitable time. - 3.6.3.
+Before an offer of accommodation is made, a home visit may be required to verify an applicant's circumstances and ensure that they are as described on their housing application. - 3.6.4.
+If the applicant does not allow a home visit to take place, this may affect their banding or lead to a property not being offered to them, that they have been successful in bidding for.

-3.7 When are applications reviewed?
+3.7.
+When are applications reviewed?

+3.7.1.
 All applications will normally be reviewed on an annual basis.
 Applicants will have to state that they wish to re-register and confirm that there have been no changes in their circumstances.
 If an applicant does not respond to this review request, then their application will be closed.
-If an applicant is on the assisted bidding list or has additional support needs that are identified on their housing application, then we will make every effort to make contact with them before cancelling their application.
+If an applicant is on the assisted bidding list or has additional support needs, that are identified on their housing application, then we will make every effort to contact them before cancelling their application.

-3.8 When are applications closed?
+3.8.
+When are applications closed?